-Sunburst is designed for maximum snow tubing excitement with 42, 1300-foot lanes that rocket riders of all ages down the 10 story drops at speeds of up to 30mph.
+Head just thirty minutes outside of Milwaukee to experience the world’s largest tubing hill!
+Sunburst is designed for maximum snow tubing excitement with 42, 1300-foot lanes that rocket riders of all ages down the 10-story drops at speeds of up to 30mph.
 And the hill's two 540-foot "Magic Carpet" lifts take you and your tube back to the top of the hill with ease.
 This park is also home to the world’s largest tubing hill, so you can be sure you and your crew are in for some serious fun.

 Concessions are available at the Sunburst chalet, and their snow-making capabilities ensure perfect snow conditions from mid-December through early March.
-Sunburst also offers downhill skiing on 11 runs and snowboarding in three terrain parks.
+Sunburst also offers downhill skiing on nine runs and snowboarding in two terrain parks.

 Badlands Sno-Park - Hudson

-Badlands Sno-Park is a family operation that caters to snow tubers.
-Their seven runs offer something for everyone in the family: a "bunny" run for beginners; a long, curving "Monkey Tail"; the "Big Hill" for those that want a wilder ride; and "Turbo-tubing" on a run off the north side of the hill.
-High-speed rope tows whisk you back to the top of the hill, and tubers of all ages are welcome.
+Badlands Sno-Park is a family operation that caters specifically to snow tubers.
+Their seven runs offer something for everyone in the family: a "bunny" run for beginners; a long, curving "Monkey Tail," the "Big Hill" for those who want a wilder ride; and "Turbo-tubing" on a run-off the north side of the hill.
+Five high-speed rope tows whisk you back to the top of the hill, and tubers of all ages are welcome.

 The chalet is the perfect place to warm up and grab a snack.
 Badlands make and groom their own snow to ensure the magic never stops from mid-December to early March.